Rehabilitation Options, Including Hyperbaric Oxygen Therapy (HBOT), for Stroke Patients

 - Participating in cognitive language exercises to restore communication and comprehension skills

-Research illustrates early speech intervention with aphasia patients can lead to better communication skills at the 12- and 26-week mark.
+Research illustrates early speech intervention with aphasia patients “had a massive increase in their ability to communicate at 12 and 26 weeks after their stroke.”
 Patients could speak better and exhibited less difficulty finding and using the right words.

-2. Physical therapy: A physical therapist (PT) engages patients in movement exercises to help them reacquire motor skills.
-PTs generally help stroke patients relearn activities such as walking, sitting, standing, and/or switching from one movement to another.
+- Physical therapy: A physical therapist (PT) engages patients in movement exercises to help them reacquire motor skills.
+PTs generally help stroke patients relearn activities such as walking, sitting, standing, and switching from one movement to another.

-Medical experts believe consistent PT decreases the risk of hospital readmission, because it helps patients:
+Medical experts believe consistent PT lowers “risks of hospital readmission within a month after discharge” because it helps patients:

 - Restore movement and accomplish tasks

-3. Occupational therapy: Occupational therapists help patients carry out everyday activities.
-Their objective is to help stroke patients live as independently as they can.
-OTs work with post-stroke patients to assess how the stroke has impacted their lifestyle.
+- Occupational therapy: Occupational therapists help patients carry out everyday activities.
+They aim to help stroke patients live as independently as they can.
+OTs work with post-stroke patients to assess how the stroke has affected their lifestyle.

-Research indicates the key to succeeding in a post-stroke treatment plan is consistency.
-The more patients engage in focused and repetitive practices, the more they will succeed in getting back to optimal health.
+- Research indicates the key to succeeding in a post-stroke treatment plan is “well-focused, repetitive practice.”
+The more patients practice, the more they will succeed in getting back to optimal health.

-- Noticeable recovery included restoration of speech, ability to write or read, and renovation of motor function of a paretic limb.
-Even in patients with less dramatic results, life tasks such as bathing and dressing became possible unaided by the end of the treatment period.
-While observable external improvements were evident, these were not the only positive results.
+- Noticeable recovery included “regained speech (almost fluent) and reading capabilities.”
+Even in patients with less dramatic results, everyday tasks like bathing and dressing became possible unaided by the end of the treatment period.

-- The study concluded with the indication of a link between oxygen and stroke—“increasing the plasma oxygen concentration with hyperbaric oxygenation is a potent means of delivering to the brain sufficient oxygen for tissue repair.”
+- The study indicated a link between oxygen and stroke—“increasing the plasma oxygen concentration with hyperbaric oxygenation is a potent means of delivering to the brain sufficient oxygen for tissue repair.”

-The Aviv Medical Program: The Road to Post-Stroke Recovery
+The Aviv Medical Program: The Road to a Better Life

-The goal of the program is to offer patients a customized, coordinated, and multidisciplinary health plan to address their specific goals.
-As the aging process affects every person differently, each Aviv plan is individualized based on a patient’s post-stroke recovery needs.
+The program aims to offer patients a customized, coordinated, and multidisciplinary health plan to address their specific goals.
+As the aging process affects every person differently, each Aviv Clinics plan is individualized based on a patient’s post-stroke recovery needs.

 Here’s how our process works:

-- Assessment: Our dedicated team will run a thorough assessment to gain a holistic understanding of your health and craft a personalized health plan.
+- Assessment: Our dedicated team will conduct a thorough assessment to gain a holistic understanding of your health and craft a personalized health plan.

-- Treatment: Under the supervision of the medical staff, the treatment plan will entail a variety of health programs that are meant to get you on the road to recovery.
+- Treatment: Under the supervision of Aviv’s medical staff, the treatment plan will entail a variety of health programs that are meant to get you on the road to recovery.

 - Analysis: We will track data on how your treatment plan is progressing and make the necessary adjustments along the way.

-- Follow-up: Upon conclusion of the treatment, our team will continue to check up on you via an Aviv Wearable Device.
+- Follow-up: Upon conclusion of the treatment, our team will continue to follow up on your progress via an Aviv wearable device.
 This will allow us to send you reports on your health and performance.

-Read our client success stories to learn more about what we can help you achieve with the Aviv Medical Program.
+Stay current on our client success stories to learn more about what the Aviv Medical Program can help you achieve.

 Learn More about Post-Stroke Recovery